cscorley/dissertation/chapters/2_related/1_tr_general.md

 #### Wilcoxon signed-rank test

-The Wilcoxon sign-ranked test is nonparametric and does not make the same assumptions that the t-test does, making it a more desirable choice of a test when the effectiveness measure is ordinal.
+The Wilcoxon sign-ranked test is non-parametric and does not make the same assumptions that the t-test does, making it a more desirable choice of a test when the effectiveness measure is ordinal.
 We define the test as: